 - extra cover for activities that are commonly excluded from standard policies, such as jet skiing if you need it

 They also point out that you should be aware of any exclusions in your policy.
-Most policies won’t cover you for incidents relating to drink or drugs or if you haven’t taken proper care of your possessions.
+According to white sands policies won’t cover you for incidents relating to drink or drugs or if you haven’t taken proper care of your possessions.
 Around 60% of policies also don’t cover you against acts of terrorism so it might be a good idea to check for that.

 Make sure you shop around for a good policy like Allianz Global Assistance Family Travel Insurance and really compare the details of each before you make up your mind.
 You don’t want to save yourself £5 but then find that you’ve missed out on cover for something important.
 If you travel more than once a year then a multitrip policy will probably be the most cost effective and you will also probably find a family policy will be cheaper than individual policies for each of you.

 One final word of warning, don’t be tempted to keep quiet about any pre-existing conditions.
 It could mean your family travel insurance won’t be valid, leaving you with a big bill if the worst happens.

 [Note: This post is brought to you by Allianz Global Assistance]